rajeshvkothari/oom/GIN_README_2508.md

       $ docker-compose up -d
       ```

-    - Verify DMaaP Service is Properly deployed:
+    - Verify DMaaP Service is properly deployed:

 	  Run the command given below and verify that the all containers are UP.